onnlucky/hotel/readme.txt

 bring back a boot.tl library
 implement serializing tlValue's to disk

-optimize: parser should add all local names to code->envnames and env should use this ...
+optimize: compiler should add all local names to code->envnames and env should use this ...
-optimize: parser pexpr and others lots of branches start out the same, let them share prefix ...
-optimize: task->value by tagging as active incase of tResult or such?
-optimize: compile code by collecting all local names, use that as dict, and keep values inside run
+optimize: compiler can shortcut writing/referencing local names to just indexes into locals.
+optimize: remove tlHead in favor of just a tlClass ... use last 3 bits as flags
+optimize: tlFrame can use 3 bits from resumecb too ...
+optimize: tlArgs (and tlCall) can be reworked more lean and simpler

 # missing